ubernostrum/django-registration/docs/views.rst

-      Implement your registration logic here. ``form`` will be the (already-validated) form filled out by the user during the registration process (i.e., a valid instance of :class:`registration.forms.RegistrationForm` or a subclass of
+      Implement your registration logic here. ``form`` will be the (already-validated) form filled out by the user during the registration process (i.e., a valid instance of :class:`django_registration.forms.RegistrationForm` or a subclass of
       it).

       This method should return the newly-registered user instance, and should send the signal
-      :data:`registration.signals.user_registered`.
+      :data:`django_registration.signals.user_registered`.
 Note that this is
       not automatically done for you when writing your own custom subclass, so you must send this signal manually.